 How Do You Find Clues To Solve The Mystery?

-I’ll write a post for more detail on this topic.
-There are a few sources of information that all investigators, sleuths and detectives rely on.
+I’ll write a post in more detail on this topic.
+There are a few sources of information that all investigators, sleuths, and detectives rely on.
 Most clues come from sources like these:

 - Government records

 - Personal journals